Differently Dressed Duplicates

 - A seventh-season episode had Sabrina create a Cyrano to help her express her love to Aaron; Cyrano looked exactly like her but with a comically-long nose.
 During the episode, a jealous Sabrina uses a spell to swap noses, and Aaron confusedly looks at both and asks if they changed outfits.

-- In the Doctor Who episode "The Rebel Flesh"/"The Almost People", the Doctor and his doppelganger are wearing different shoes.
+- In "The Rebel Flesh"/"The Almost People", the Doctor and his doppelganger are wearing different shoes.
 While offscreen together, they swap shoes, causing Amy to reveal secret information to the Doctor thinking it's the doppelganger.

 - Farscape: When John Crichton was "twinned," one wore a green shirt most of the time while the other wore black.
 "Green John" was notably perturbed that he couldn't wear black, as well as that the John who escaped on Talyn with Aeryn had taken his favorite pulse pistol, Wynona.